opentrustlabs/opentrust-identity/README.md

 HEAD /my/username/check?email=emailtocheck@somedomain.com
 ```

+It should return a status code of 403 if there is not a valid authorization token, 404 if the user is not found,
+and 200 if the user is found.

-For authentication, it uses a method of `POST` and the JSON payload is:
+For the authentication endpoint, it uses a method of `POST` and the JSON payload is:

 ```JSON
 {